fsn1995/Fun-with-Google-Earth-Engine/README.md

 This script displays the long term average GRACE (the Gravity Recovery and Climate Experiment) data.\
 ![screenshot](pic/grace.png)
 ## 3. Visualization of Globa Product
 This part aims to visualize some of the global product in the GEE's dataset.
-Some of the scripts were explored while I am working as the RS and GIS associate at the ICRC.
 ## 3.1 EC JRC/Google Global Product
 Explore the global surface product provided by EC JRC/Google.
 ### 3.1.1 [Global Water](https://github.com/fsn1995/geeFSN/blob/master/GlobalWater.js)